 THE PRODUCT Those pieces are the secret to creating a welcoming yet modern loft.
 “With the number of lofts being built, more and more people have needed help designing and warming up these unique big spaces that are all one room, and many others are just looking for that loft look,” says Givan, who has turned his own living space into a showroom where everything is for sale.
 “Everything here is for sale.
 If there is anything you like, I can get it for you or make it for you,” he says, pointing to the chairs, the art, the plants, and the room dividers.

 THE AMBIENCE Far from sterile, Givan’s three-story live/work space is a warm retreat with deeply colored Venetian plastered walls, historical accents, flowing drapes, and original paintings that seamlessly blend with urban infrastructure like manhole style textured metal stairs, exposed ducting and concrete floors.

 THE BOTTOM LINE Whether you’re old world or new world, you’ll never want to leave.

 – Tiffany Hawk, Associate Editor

 Orange County Home Magazine Ad

-This ad featured in the Orange County Home interior design magazine showcased Tuscan design and Mediterranean design.
+This ad featured in the Orange County Home magazine showcased Tuscan, Spanish and Mediterranean interior design.